Risk sharing, measuring variability, and distortion riskmetrics: Conclusion

 The case of IQD agents is, nevertheless, special, although they do not have concave distortion functions.
 For this setting, we can fully characterize all Pareto-optimal allocations via sum-optimal ones, and the inf-convolution for such distortion riskmetrics admit concise formulas (Theorem \ref{th:IQD} and Proposition \ref{prop:9}):

 and their particular instances

 These formulas may be compared with the quantile inf-convolutions formulas obtained by \cite{ELW18} and \cite{LMWW22}

-In the context of risk sharing, these results show that a representative agent (using the inf-convolution as its reference) of several IQD agents is again an IQD agent, and similarly, the representative agent of several quantile agents is again a quantile agent.
+These results show that the representative agent (using the inf-convolution as its reference) for risk sharing among several IQD agents is again an IQD agent, and similarly, the representative agent among several quantile agents is again a quantile agent.